JanVillapaz/latte/README.md

 - Add authentication for multiple users.
 - Enable exporting reports (PDF/CSV).
 - Add a mobile app version using React Native.
+- Add a dashboard that will project monthly expenses

 ----
 ## 🤝 Contributing